codemash-conference/Proctor/README.md

-# HHTrain
+# Proctor
-Used for training developers
+Used for managing interns at CodeMash